dan-wells/fastpitch/README.md

 final field on each line, with IDs ranging between [0, `n-speakers` - 1].
 You can assign integer speaker IDs using `scripts/add_speaker_id_to_meta.py`.

+To train using monotonic alignment search instead of passing explicit input symbol duration targets, pass `--use-mas`.

 To reduce model size with (probably) limited impact on performance, pass `--use-sepconv` to replace all convolutional layers with depthwise separable convolutions.
 Additional options are available for automatic mixed precision (AMP) and gradient accumulation.
 We also support data-parallel distributed training at least on a single node -- just set `CUDA_VISIBLE_DEVICES` and point to a free port on your machine using `--master-{addr,port}`.

 ## Synthesizing speech